Rough waters in Key West as city, cruise industry and state lawmakers tangle over its future

 The initial bills in Tallahassee indeed covered all 15 Florida seaports.
 They were greeted with vehement protest from legislators loath to see cities in their districts lose control of their ports.

 So amendments were tacked on that only prohibited cities from restricting cruise ships in their ports, excluding those ports controlled by a county or port authority.
-That left only Key West, Panama City, Pensacola and Saint Petersburg subject to the proposed prohibitions.
+That left only Key West, Panama City, Pensacola and St. Petersburg subject to the proposed prohibitions.
 Of those four, only Key West is a cruise-ship destination.
 (The state constitution prohibits bills that target a single municipality, hence the need to create a “class” of city-controlled ports.)

-Lawmakers may not be done trying to punish Key West for its November vote.
-In a recent tweet, Roach urged his colleagues to oppose giving federal stimulus funds to ports that ban cruise ships.
+Lawmakers may not be finished trying to punish Key West for its November vote.
+In a recent tweet, Roach urged his colleagues to oppose giving federal stimulus money to ports that ban cruise ships.
 “Yep, looking at you city of Key West,” he wrote.

 The amended bills sailed through subcommittees.
 One anticipated hurdle fell several weeks ago when a Republican senator whose district includes Key West unexpectedly withdrew an amendment to exempt the city for environmental reasons.
 She provided no explanation.